Madministrator/steganography/README.md

    * What do I plan to do?
 I plan to work on implementing the function that reads the header from an image from having the greed level.
    * Is there anything that is blocking me?
 Not at the moment.
    * What is your percent chance that the team will finish this sprint on time?
 90-95%
+ * (11/29/2018)
+   * What did I do?
+I implmented the functions for finding and hiding images which work directly with the header file data.
+   * What do I plan to do?
+I plan to test/debug those functions and clean them up with some comments.
+   * Is there anything that is blocking me?
+I need the functions setBit(), getBit(), and getByte() to test those functions.
+   * What is the percent chance that the team will finish this sprint on time?
+93%